typelevel/typelevel.github.com/posts/2017-12-27-optimizing-final-tagless.md

 So far so good, we've managed to write a function to generically optimize tagless final programs.
 However, one of the main advantages of tagless final is that implementation and logic should be separate concerns.
-With what we have right now, we're violating the seperation, by mixing the optimization part with the program logic part.
+With what we have right now, we're violating the separation, by mixing the optimization part with the program logic part.
 Our optimization should be handled by the interpreter, just as the sequencing of individual steps of a monadic program is the job of the target `Monad` instance.

 One way to go forward, is to create a typeclass that requires certain algebras to be optimizable.